Three recent studies have highlighted safety limitations of LLMs in direct patient interactions.

 Finally, we need more research on the whole picture, especially the downstream real-world implications of patient-LLM interactions.
 What kinds of actions are patients taking as a result of LLM advice?
 Do they seek care sooner?
 Delay care?
 Treat themselves at home?
 And what are the end results of these actions–do the patients get better?
 Get worse?

-LLMs are a promising technology, but we need new regulatory frameworks and dataset and modeling innovations to continue improving the safety of their interactions with patients.
+LLMs are a promising technology to empower patients, but we need new regulatory frameworks and modeling innovations to continue improving the safety of their patient interactions.

 Stay updated